-For most people, smelling nice is important.
+For most people, smelling nice is important (Almost as important as travel insurance.
 For a certain minority, however, smelling bad seems to be just as important (I refuse to believe that this minority smell so catastrophically bad on accident; work has clearly gone into their scent).

 But it’s not just humans that spend a lot of time concerned with their bodily fragrance – bugs also put a fair amount of work in.
 And stink bugs are firmly on the foul-smelling end of the spectrum.